avital-vonage/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/generate-jwts.md

 You need to generate a JWT for each user.
 The JWT is used to authenticate the user.

-In the following code remember to replace the `MY_APP_ID` variable with your own value:
+In the following code remember to replace the `MY_APP_ID` variable with id of your application:

 ``` shell
 nexmo jwt:generate sub=Jane exp=$(($(date +%s)+86400)) acl='{"paths":{"/*/users/**":{},"/*/conversations/**":{},"/*/sessions/**":{},"/*/devices/**":{},"/*/image/**":{},"/*/media/**":{},"/*/applications/**":{},"/*/push/**":{},"/*/knocking/**":{}}}' application_id=MY_APP_ID